-Figure 4-12: Straight Edge Method
+Figure 4-16: Straight Edge Method

-Mounting Tire and Wheel (Hub Type)
+Mounting Tire and Wheel

 - Make sure that all mounting surfaces are clean and free of rust, dirt or paint.
-A wire brush may be used to clean these surfaces (See Figure 4-13.) - Position the inner disc wheel over the studs, being careful not to damage the stud threads.
-Make sure that the disc wheel is flat against the mounting surface and that there is clearance between the disc wheel taper and brake drum. - Position the outer disc wheel over the capnuts, being careful not to damage the inner capnut threads.
-Be sure the valve stems for both the inner and outer tire are accessible. - 4.
-Install flange nut (pilot mount) and tighten to 50 foot-pounds using the sequence in (Figure 4-14.)
-Then tighten to full torque of 450 to 500 foot-pounds for ball seat and 450 to 500 foot-pounds. for pilot mount, using the same sequence. - 5.
-Torque will drop after the first 50 to 100 miles of operation.
+A wire brush may be used to clean these surfaces (See Figure 4-17.) - Position the inner disc wheel over the studs, being careful not to damage the stud threads.
+Make sure that the disc wheel is flat against the mounting surface and that there is clearance between the disc wheel taper and brake drum. - Position the outer disc wheel being careful not to damage the threads.
+Be sure the valve stems for both the inner and outer tire are accessible. - Install the flange nut and tighten to 50 foot-pounds using the sequence in See Figure 4-18.
+Then tighten to full torque of 500 to 550 foot-pounds. - Torque will drop after the first 50 to 100 miles of operation.
 Check the nuts for proper torque after this interval and retighten them.